hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/notes_from_lectures_and_discourses/380_the_sannyasin_and_the_householder.md

 ## THE SANNYASIN AND THE HOUSEHOLDER

-The men of the world should have no voice in the affairs of the Sannyâsins.
+The men of the world should have no voice in the affairs of the Sannyāsins.
 The Sannyasin should have nothing to do with the rich, his duty is with the poor.
 He should treat the poor with loving care and serve them joyfully with all his might.
 To pay respects to the rich and hang on them for support has been the bane of all the Sannyasin communities of our country.
 A true Sannyasin should scrupulously avoid that.
 Such conduct becomes a public woman rather than one who professes to have renounced the world.
-How should a man immersed in Kâma-Kânchana (lust and greed) become a devotee of one whose central ideal is the renunciation of Kama-Kanchana?
+How should a man immersed in Kāma-Kānchana (lust and greed) become a devotee of one whose central ideal is the renunciation of Kama-Kanchana?
 Shri Ramakrishna wept and prayed to the Divine Mother to send him such a one to talk with as would not have in